Audi Q5 recalled over brake failure risk

-The 2018-2019 Audi Q5 crossover SUV is subject to a new recall for potential brake failure according to government filings made public Tuesday by the NHTSA.
+Some 2018-2019 Audi Q5 crossover SUVs will be recalled for potential brake failure according to government filings made public Tuesday by the NHTSA.

-The Q5 crossover's brake master cylinder may have been casted too short, which could lead to hydraulic brake failure.
+The Q5 crossover's brake master cylinder may have been cast too short, which could lead to hydraulic brake failure.
 The electronic parking brake and emergency brake are not affected, however, and will still function as normal.
 Total, 12,645 Q5 and performance-oriented SQ5 models are included in the recall.

 READ THIS: Audi recalls previously repaired Q5, Q7 for proper fixes

-With a too short casting, drivers may experience the sudden loss of brakes and the brake pedal may possibly fall to the floor when depressed.
+With a too short casting, drivers may suddenly lose brakes are the brake pedal may fall to the floor when depressed.

 ALSO SEE: Audi dabbles in $1,395 monthly subscription program